 Undergraduate Enrollment in Graduate Courses

-While graduate-level courses are intended primarily for students admitted to a graduate program, outstanding undergraduate students may take graduate-level courses upon approval of the department chair of the student’s major and the chair of the department offering the course.
-If applied toward a master’s degree, the credits are subject to the same rules as transfer work.
+While graduate-level courses are intended primarily for students admitted to a graduate program, outstanding undergraduate students may take graduate-level courses or upon approval of the department chair of the student’s major and the chair of the department offering the course.

 Graduate-level courses cannot be applied toward both the baccalaureate and graduate degree unless those courses are taken as part of an approved accelerated Bachelors-Master's degree program.

 Fifteen semester hours is considered the maximum course load for an undergraduate student taking a graduate course.

 Students enrolled in graduate-level courses will pay graduate-level tuition and fees associated with those courses.